 Between 2020 and 2022, however, physician-to-physician consultations increased in large but not in small or medium practices; the availability of remote patient monitoring at home decreased in medium and small practices, and there was an erosion in the implementation of other virtual health modalities (remote patient monitoring at other facilities, patient-reported outcome collection, and wearables) across the board.

-It is possible that with the onset of the pandemic in spring 2020, the focus on emergency care and a lack of resources (especially in smaller practices) contributed to a slowdown in the implementation and optimization of nonvideo virtual health modalities.11 Furthermore, the uncertain fate of telehealth regulations at the end of the public health emergency may have hindered adoption.12 Another possibility is that physician practices failed to realize the benefits from nonvideo virtual health modalities, such as wearables, especially in the fee-for-service environment.
+It is possible that with the onset of the pandemic in spring 2020, the focus on emergency care and a lack of resources (especially in smaller practices) contributed to a slowdown in the implementation and optimisation of nonvideo virtual health modalities.11 Furthermore, the uncertain fate of telehealth regulations at the end of the public health emergency may have hindered adoption.12 Another possibility is that physician practices failed to realise the benefits from nonvideo virtual health modalities, such as wearables, especially in the fee-for-service environment.

 Video visits were the one exception to this trend, with adoption in outpatient settings growing to 81% in 2022, up from 14% in 2018 and 19% in 2020.

 While virtual health visits are more convenient because they often eliminate the need to travel, find child care, and take time off work, the issue of access isn’t always as straightforward.
-Studies of virtual health utilization from claims and EHRs show that in the period of 2020–2021, patients with all types of insurance had similar access to virtual health, while the uninsured population had lower access.14 Some studies found that access for underserved populations has improved as a result of virtual health, while others indicate that the digital divide (known as the gap between those with and without access to technology) has exacerbated inequities.
+Studies of virtual health utilisation from claims and EHRs show that in the period of 2020–2021, patients with all types of insurance had similar access to virtual health, while the uninsured population had lower access.14 Some studies found that access for underserved populations has improved as a result of virtual health, while others indicate that the digital divide (known as the gap between those with and without access to technology) has exacerbated inequities.
 For instance, underserved populations were more likely to rely on audio-only and messaging services.15 On balance, virtual health’s effects on access appear to be mixed.16

 In our consumer survey, the digital divide is expressed by differential use of virtual health based on income and reliability of internet service.
 Nearly half of consumers (46%) with very good/reliable internet service had a virtual visit in the last 12 months, compared with 31% of those with very poor/unreliable internet service.
 Although most consumers (81%) have broadband access, only half (52%) describe it as reliable and meeting their needs.
 Not surprisingly, households with the highest incomes are the most likely to have reliable internet service.
 Sixty-three percent of consumers with an annual household income greater than US$100,000 have reliable internet, compared with 46% of those making less than US$50,000.

 When we asked physicians about the effects of virtual health on access to care for underserved groups, more said virtual health has increased access (39%) than decreased (7%) while 12% said it had no effect and 25% said the effects were mixed.
-This is a relatively optimistic view when compared to utilization studies and our consumer survey findings that show mixed effects on access.
+This is a relatively optimistic view when compared to utilisation studies and our consumer survey findings that show mixed effects on access.
 Interestingly, physicians who have implemented virtual health in their practice are much more positive about its effect on access.

-To narrow the digital divide, health care organizations can collaborate with local governments, utility providers, and businesses in their community (such as shopping centers, schools, shelters, libraries, and pharmacies) to provide free Wi-Fi and digital devices that can be used to receive virtual health services.
+To narrow the digital divide, health care organisations can collaborate with local governments, utility providers, and businesses in their community (such as shopping centres, schools, shelters, libraries, and pharmacies) to provide free Wi-Fi and digital devices that can be used to receive virtual health services.
 For instance, Texas A&M Health Science Center collaborated with OnMed to place kiosks in a rural Texas community to measure patients’ vital signs, dispense common medications, and facilitate on-demand video visits with a nurse practitioner.17

 Our view is that virtual health is not a substitute for how care has traditionally been delivered.
 Instead, it offers new ways of care delivery that were not possible in the past.
 When done well, virtual health can improve care quality and continuity, reduce friction, and address health equity.
-And although there is still a lot to learn and improve on, organizations should assess their current maturity, reflect on how virtual care can help align with strategic goals, and begin to implement the following steps:
+And although there is still a lot to learn and improve on, organisations should assess their current maturity, reflect on how virtual care can help align with strategic goals and begin to implement the following steps:

 Since 2011, the Deloitte Center for Health Solutions has surveyed a nationally representative sample of US physicians on their attitudes and perceptions about the current market trends impacting medicine and the future state of the practice of medicine.

 The biennial survey was fielded between January 18 and March 20, 2022.
-This survey of 660 physicians is nationally representative of US primary care and specialty physicians with respect to years in practice, gender, geography, practice type, and specialty.
+This survey of 660 physicians is nationally representative of US primary care and specialty physicians with respect to years in practice, gender, geography, practice type and specialty.

 The general aim of the survey is to understand physician adoption and perception of key market trends of interest to the health care industry and policy.
 In 2022, 660 US primary care and specialty physicians were asked about a range of topics, including virtual health, digital technologies, care teams, health equity, and value-based care.